 The ebbs and flows of a thought-out playlist invoke emotion and energy.
 That is when I learned how to create a playlist with an arch to it, meaning, we start with a song that has a “warm-up feel to it”, build up to a fast-paced set of songs mid-workout, and then slow down the tempo for the cool down.
 To do this, I pay attention to the BPM (beats per minute).
 Certain movements work better with certain BPM.

 Once you learn to count the BPM, you can start adding a movement to it (like a jumping jack) and practice syncing movements to the beat.
 Moving to the beat of the music adds an element of choreography to the workout, and honestly - it’s just fun!

-Ready to get started?
-Here's an example of how to make a dope workout playlist for a 6-round workout.
+Let's get started!
+Here's an example of how to make a workout music playlist for a 6-round workout.

 Warm Up: 120 - 130 BPM